jaelle/ACT-R/extras/base-level-inhibition/readme.txt

 The files in this directory are:

 readme.txt - this file
-bl-inhibition.lisp - the module definition
-free-recall.lisp - an example model that runs with or without inhibition enabled Cogsci 2009 Lebiere Final.pdf - a pdf of Christian's slides from the Cogsci. presentation
+base-level-inhibition.lisp - a simple load file for the require-extra command. bl-inhibition.lisp - the module definition free-recall.lisp - an example model that runs with or without inhibition enabled Cogsci 2009 Lebiere Final.pdf - a pdf of Christian's slides from the Cogsci. presentation